What Is Bleach? And Why Is It Dangerous?

 Bleach is in or contributes to the manufacturing of about 15,000 products, far from the common image of a big white bottle.
 It is most obviously found in cleaners, especially bathroom cleaners, such as toilet cleaner, sprays, disinfectants, wipes and more.

 Bleach wipes are esecially disturbing since the chemical will most liekly come in direct contact with most people's hands.
 (How many people actually reach for gloves before reaching for a disinfectant wipe?
 Not enough!)

 You can also find bleach or bleach-like substances in things such as teeth whiteners, hair colors, and skin whiteners.
 Sadly, some people even attempt to make their own homemade skin bleach without ever understanding the dangerous effects of using bleach on your body.

 And chlorine is used to produce polyvinyl chloride (PVC) plastics, herbicides, pesticides, and pharmaceuticals.
 It is used to bleach pulp and paper, to disinfect well or city water, and even contributes to making artifical sweetners, such as Splenda!

 What is bleach NOT in?!
 It's no wonder that 28% of household accidents are due to bleach and bleach-containing products.
 And it certainly isn't any surprise that cancer, auto-immune disorders, and development issues in children are on the rise with caustic substances such as these being used on the very surfaces they're crawling around on.

-For cleaning and disinfecting: Using white vinegar and melaleuca oil in your cleaning products is an effective disinfectant and completely natural.
+For cleaning and purifying: Using white vinegar and melaleuca oil in your cleaning products is an effective and completely natural cleaning agent.
 For tough spots, stains, food or dirt, combining baking soda and vinegar clean effectively without corrosion.
 Hot, boiling is also a disinfectant, as is the sun.

 I wanted to share with you a bleach alternative that my mom found and we've been using for our whites and more.
 You mix together 12 cups water, 1 cup peroxide, and 1/4 cup lemon juice!

 And with any choice, be sure to ask yourself, "What is bleach really worth?"
 Is it worth having the brightest whites to go with your irritated skin or the "cleanest" home for your wheezing child?